kx1t/docker-skysquitter/README.md

 ## Troubleshooting
 The SkySquitter container is reasonably "self-correcting": if your Beast Host or the SkySquitter network cannot be reached, it will take progressive steps to try to remedy the issue.
-The container may be restarted if that is the case
+The container restart itself if that is the case.
+If problems continue, then this has probably to do with your setup.
+Make sure that the `capadd` and `sysctl` sections are present in your [`docker-compose.yml`](docker-compose.yml) file and use the [example](docker-compose.yml) in this repo as your starting point.
+Make sure that the `WG_PRIVKEY`, `WG_PSK`, and `MY_IP` variables are set *exactly* as instructed by SkySquitter.

 ## Configuration Alternatives